 A diverse group of partners came together to break ground for Faith Family Village on August 21, 2023, including: US Representative Rick Larsen, Everett Mayor Cassie Franklin, Everett City Councilmember Paula Rhyne, WA Representative Mary Fosse, Bishop Shelley Wee, and Roxana Boroujerdi.

-The Interfaith Family Shelter will be running the emergency-shelter-and rehousing program for families at Faith Family Village, based on the same proven and successful model at the Family Shelter and scattered shelter sites.
+The Interfaith Family Shelter is running the emergency-shelter-and rehousing program for families at Faith Family Village, based on the same proven and successful model at the Family Shelter and scattered shelter sites.

 This latest project increases our program capacity by 38% and house about 32 people—including 19 children—at a time.
 More importantly, Faith Family Village provides even more families with the tools to overcome homelessness, achieve permanent housing, and become financially self-sufficient.